aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   <img width="600" src="https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/12bitSmartDAQ2023january_4.jpeg">
 </p>

-On the photo above is one of my many specimens I purposely fabricated to research self-sensing properties of a asphalt mixed with a known content of carbon fibers.
-This is a 10cm cylinder specimen and on the top is already setup my own design smart #DAQ (get it here on my GitHub ) with ability do upload LIVE experimental data to a #dataverse.
+The photo above is one of many specimens I purposely fabricated to research the self-sensing properties of asphalt mixed with a known content of carbon fibers.
+This is a 10cm cylinder specimen and on the top is already setup my own design smart #DAQ (get it here on my GitHub ) with the ability to upload LIVE experimental data to a #dataverse.

 <br>

 **Proof of Concept**

-To test and validate proposed smart DAQ PCB electronics and its firmware as a solution for LIVE experimental data measurements on any test specimen part of a experimental campaign, This PCB electronics is being used to measure a predefined set of variables/parameters to further study several asphalt mixtures with known carbon fiber weight content in the asphalt matrix.
+To test and validate proposed smart DAQ PCB electronics and its firmware as a solution for LIVE experimental data measurements on any test specimen part of an experimental campaign, This PCB electronics is being used to measure a predefined set of variables/parameters to further study several asphalt mixtures with known carbon fiber weight content in the asphalt matrix.
 Below is a YouTube link to an unedited short video showing one of the experimental setups.

 <p align="center">
   <a href="https://youtu.be/ycCJRiwse2M">